Super Commando Dhruva: Enemies

 Dhruva has his own rogues gallery filled with an assortment of villains that includes common criminals without any superpowers, supervillains, devils and even extraterrestrial beings.
 Dhruva's biggest arch-enemy and the most recurring villain in his titles is Grand Master Robo, a crime lord.
 Half-human, half-robot, Robo has a laser eye fit inside his left eyeball.
 Over the years Robo and Dhruva have developed a strange bond of hatred and respect.
 While Dhruva wants to arrest Robo, and Robo wants to kill Dhruva who always foils his plans, they also acknowledge the fact that if any of them hurts the other, it would eventually hurt Natasha, Robo's daughter and Dhruva's love interest.

 Other arch-foes of Dhruva include Chandakaal, the last remaining demon on earth; Mahamanav, a highly evolved version of Homo sapiens with psychic superpowers; Dhawaniraj, a mad scientist whose power is lethal forms of sound waves; Dr. Virus, a biologist; Bauna Waman, a midget who uses toys as his weapons and Chumba, who possesses the power of magnetism.

 Dhruva has always believed in giving criminals a chance to redeem themselves.
 Natasha, Nakshatra, Nostredamas and Black Cat are classic examples of rogues turning good by the Dhruva effect.
 Robo himself had a near change of heart but Natasha who had gone rogue because of rampaging corruption in the system, prevented him from surrendering.
 In 'Vinash', Dhruva convinced his foes to work with him as a team to protect the earth from a far greater danger.
 Dhruva has even fought against his best friend Nagraj when he went rogue.

 Over the years Dhruva has come to gain the respect of his enemies as well especially the ones with great superpowers like Chandakaal and Mahamanav.
 In 'Jaljala', when Mahamanav sets out to kill every superhero, while he sent out his pawns to kill other heroes, he decided to kill Dhruva with his own hands considering him a prized cache.
 In 'Soorma', Dr. Virus who takes on Nagraj and Parmanu states that he had to shift his base from Rajnagar to Delhi for the fear of Dhruva.
 Chumba himself mentioned once that Dhruva scares him in his dreams.
-One common thing Dhruva's villains have acknowledged on separate occasions is that Dhruva is probably the most dangerous superhero because, unlike most other heroes who depend on their superpowers, he doesn't possess any weakness to exploit and they cannot anticipate what plan Dhruva's mind can come up with.
+One common thing Dhruva's villains have acknowledged on separate occasions is that Dhruva is probably the most dangerous superhero because, unlike most other heroes who depend on their superpowers, he does not possess any weakness to exploit and they cannot anticipate what plan Dhruva's mind can come up with.